W8BSD/netcw/README.md

 Third and fourth byte are a uint16_t in network byte order that measures the milliseconds after the last transition that this transition occurs.
 For types 2, 3, and 4, this value is zero.

+The key is expected to be connected between the DSR and DTR lines of a serial port.
+For DE-9 connectors, this is pins 6 and 4.